-Do you or someone you know suffer from Chronic Obstructive Pulmonary Disease, commonly known as COPD?
-A new therapy called Targeted Lung Denervation is being investigated in the AIRFLOW-2 Clinical Trial.
+Do you or someone you know suffer from COPD or Severe Asthma?
+A new therapy called Targeted Lung Denervation has been developed to treat these obstructive lung diseases.

-Targeted Lung Denervation or TLD is a non-surgical procedure that interrupts nerve signals and may reduce COPD symptoms, helping you to breathe easier.
-A standard bronchoscope is passed through the patient’s mouth and into the lungs and a special catheter is passed through thebronchoscope to provide the treatment.
+Targeted Lung Denervation, or TLD, is a non-surgical procedure that interrupts overactive nerve signals and may reduce obstructive airway symptoms, helping you to breathe easier.
+A standard bronchoscope is passed through the patient’s mouth and into the lungs, and a special catheter is passed through the bronchoscope to provide the treatment.

-Notice how the nerves from the treatment site and below have been interrupted as shown by the color change from yellow to dark green.
+Notice how the nerves at the treatment site and beyond have been interrupted as shown by the color change from yellow to brown.
 The magnification demonstrates how the treatment effect extends all the way from the actual treatment site out to the smallest airways.

-If you would like more information on this investigational COPD therapy, please contact us at firstname.lastname@example.org
+If you would like more information on this investigational therapy, please contact us at firstname.lastname@example.org